oppia/oppia-android/Contributing-to-Oppia-Android.md

 ## Communication channels

-### Mailing lists

-We have a developer chat room [here](https://gitter.im/oppia/oppia-android).
-Feel free to drop in and say hi!

 If you run into any problems, you can ask questions on [GitHub Discussions](https://github.com/oppia/oppia-android/discussions).
 You can also check out the [developer mailing list](https://groups.google.com/forum/?fromgroups#!forum/oppia-android-dev).